Trodelvy® (sacituzumab govitecan-hziy)

 Safety data specific to patients with EOC were not reported.

-A 69-year-old female patient with recurrent, metastatic, platinum-resistant high grade serous ovarian cancer (HGSOC) received multiple lines of chemotherapy and targeted treatments over approximately the previous 10 years.
-The tumor was known to overexpress Trop-2, and she was initiated on SG 10 mg/kg on days 1 and 8 of 21-day cycles.
+A 69-y-old female patient with recurrent, metastatic, PLT-resistant HGSOC received multiple lines of chemotherapy and targeted treatments over approximately the previous 10 y.
+The tumor was known to overexpress Trop-2, and the patient was initiated on SG 10 mg/kg on Days 1 and 8 of 21-d cycles.
 Following initiation of SG, CA-125 serum value dropped from 342 to 109 units/mL and continued to decline over time.
 CT scans showed regression of metastatic sites, and her umbilical lesion decreased in size.
 Adenopathy improved, a pancreatic tail mass decreased in size and numerous hepatic metastases also decreased in size with no new lesions reported.
-At the time of publication, she had received 8 cycles of SG; intermittent gastrointestinal symptoms were reported, with no need for dose reductions.4
+At the time of publication, she had received 8 cycles of SG; intermittent gastrointestinal symptoms were reported, with no need for dose reductions.5

 Ongoing Clinical Studies